cluebbers/Reproducibility-METEOR-NLP/README.md

 ### Systematic Literature Review

+METEOR is a parameterized metric.
+While this makes it flexible, it can be difficult to report correctly.
+There also are 5 different official versions of METEOR, v1.0 to 1.5.
+The metric evolved and gained new parameters that changed the score.
+The parameters in the official package are tuned to specific datasets and specific tasks.
+Any deviation in parameters or failure to report the used METEOR version can potentially hinder the reproducibility of the scoring.

 #### Data Collection

 We use the [ACL Anthology Dataset](https://huggingface.co/datasets/ACL-OCL/ACL-OCL-Corpus) containing citations of 73285 machine learning papers, most of them with full texts.

 #### METEOR Identification

-Initially, search the dataset for occurrences of the keyword `meteor` to filter relevant papers.
+Initially, we searched the dataset for occurrences of the keyword `meteor` to filter relevant papers.

 #### Paper Review

 All found papers are searched with regular expressions for

 - Parameters as a string of letters and numbers
-- Protocol variants taken from the [official documentation]
+- Protocol variants taken from the [official documentation](https://www.cs.cmu.edu/~alavie/METEOR/README.html)
-- Evaluation packages were identified through online searches and manual codebase reviews.
+- Evaluation packages that were identified through online searches and manual codebase reviews.

 #### Code Review

-We use regular expressions to search for links or mentions of code repositories GitHub, GitLab, Bitbucket, Google Code, Sourceforge) within the papers.
+We use regular expressions to search for links or mentions of code repositories (GitHub, GitLab, Bitbucket, Google Code, Sourceforge) within the papers.
 We use the GitHub API to search all GitHub repositories for the keyword `meteor`.
 The decision for GitHub repositories was made because

 - this was done in the original ROUGE paper
 - GitHub repositories are by far the most used ones (see Evaluation)

-All found repositories are manually reviewed.
-Detailed criteria for reproducible code can be found in [Appendix B](https://analyses.org/2023/rogue-scores/files/ACL2023-RogueScores.pdf).
+All found repositories are manually reviewed for reproducibility.
+Detailed criteria for code can be found in [Appendix B](https://analyses.org/2023/rogue-scores/files/ACL2023-RogueScores.pdf).

 #### Defining Reproducibility